functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 This post explains the technology chosen and how I wired it all together.

+Some knowledge of [NX](https://nx.dev/getting-started/intro), [NestJS](https://docs.nestjs.com/), and [Serverless Framework](https://www.serverless.com/framework/docs) would be helpful, but not required.

 # TLDR;

 Here is a [repo](https://github.com/functionsandglory/nestjs-nx-serverless-example) with examples of everything I will be describing below.